lowRISC/opentitan/doc/project/development_stages.md

 The _Version_ of a design element indicates its progress towards its _final feature set for expected product_.
 Typically all designs are expected to simply be in 1.0 version, but there are reasons for exceptions.
 Designs which have a specification that defines an _intermediate goal_ are indicated as < 1.0 version.
-There are many times where this is useful: when the intermediate goal is a beneficial subset of functionality to enable other development; when the final feature set is not known but a sufficient set is ready for development; when the final feature set is postponed until a future date, but owners are keen to get the design started; etc.
+There are many times where this is useful: when the intermediate goal is a beneficial subset of functionality to enable other development; when the final feature set is not known but a sufficient set is ready for development; when the final feature set is postponed until a future date, but maintainers are keen to get the design started; etc.
 In essence, the sub-1.0 designation indicates that it is understood that the stage metrics are temporary pending a final feature set.
 Rarely will a sub-1.0 design be taken past Feature Complete and Testing Complete stages.
 An exception is a proof of concept to show what a sign-off process looks like for a design that has modifications expected in the future.